CptTelefonmast/BookDB/README.md

 # BookDB
 # Attention!
-As of now, there is no out of the box encryption or user authentication to add, edit or delete books in this project.
+As of now, there is no out of the box encryption and no user authentication to add, edit or delete books in this project.
 I've got it running on a RasPi on my internal networks, so for now, I haven't had the need for any of those.

 BookDB is a lightweight PHP web application for managing a personal book collection.